makyo/writing/work/claw17/disappearance.md

 She's got a bit of a wag going on, too, but I try not to read too much into that.

 I lean on her as we walk the handful of steps to the door of the cabin.
-Once there, I fish in my apron pocket for my keys --- I hadn't worn jeans, so I'd taken to wearing my work apron with the skirt for the utility of pockets --- and let myself in.
+Once there, I fish in my apron pocket for my keys --- I'd taken to wearing my work apron with the skirt for the utility of pockets --- and let myself in.

 Let *us* in.
 No discussion about whether she's coming in, too.
 She just is.

 I flip on the lights and cringe, both at the sudden brightness against the dusk outside and the mess.
 I've been using my suitcase as my clean clothes drawer since I moved in.
-It's just got a day's worth of clothes in it, though; next to it on one side is a pile of dirty clothes, and on the other, a folding drying rack holding a pair of jeans, a shirt, and two pairs of panties hanging off the corners.
+It's just got a day's worth of clothes in it, though.
+Next to it on one side is a pile of dirty clothes, and on the other, a folding drying rack holding a pair of jeans, a shirt, and two pairs of panties hanging off the corners.

 Fuck.